FriendsOfEpub/blitzck-cli/README.md

 blitzck [command] <options>

     help .............. show help menu
-    mt ................ show media types
+    map ............... show aria mappings for epub:types --all, -a ........... show all epub:types and their mapping --help, -h .......... show help specific to the map command --list, -l .......... show the list of epub:types available in the database --search, -s ........ search a specific epub:type mt ................ show media types
         --all, -a ........... show all media types --help, -h .......... show help specific to the mt command